12201 N. C St.

 - Automobile, Motorcycle, RV, Marine, Computer, Laptop, uninterruptible power supplies (UPSes); only accepted on Saturday.

 - Old Paint Cans - Paint must be completely dry

 - Tires- Small car tires only - Limit two

 - Metal Recycling

 - All metals (except aluminum cans) are collected on the regularly scheduled heavy trash day, separated, and transported to the Public Works Service Center where it is placed in a container.
-The container is collected by a vendor and the City receives scrap value for the metal.
+The container is collected by a vendor and the City receives scrap value for the metals

 Brush is collected separately from residences on the regularly scheduled heavy trash day and transported to Public Works.
-The brush is chipped using a tub grinder and allowed to mulch.
+The brush is chipped using a grinder and allowed to mulch.
 The mulch is used by the city’s Parks and Recreation Department in city parks and nature trails.